 But one training session is not enough to pack on muscle mass.
-In order to build muscle, you need to put your body in a position where it is consistently in a state where muscle protein synthesis is elevated.
+In order to build muscle, you need to put your body in a position where it is consistently in an elevated state of muscle protein synthesis.

 The combination of a consistent diet and a steady training routine is ultimately what leads to gains in size and strength over time.
 Additionally, proper supplementation can also be an effective means of stimulating muscle protein synthesis immediately after training.